awsdocs/aws-transit-gateway-guide/doc_source/how-multicast-works.md

 # Multicast Routing<a name="how-multicast-works"></a>

-Learn how route tables, Network ACLs, and security groups handle multicast traffic\.
+Learn how route tables, network ACLs, and security groups handle multicast traffic\.

 ## Route Tables<a name="multicast-route-tables-overview"></a>